 Somewhere between ecstatic dance and yoga, I learned to BREATHE.
 Of course, at first I was resistant to this as well.
 It was as if some part of me knew that if I quit holding my breath, the last stronghold of resistance would vanish.
 I was right.

 That moment was a turning point for me.
-Then and there, I promised — for my own life’s sake and for my daughter’s sake — that I would do whatever it took to live authentically.
-I decided to be real… at least with myself.
+Then and there, I promised — for my own life’s sake and for my daughter’s — that I would do whatever it took to live authentically.
+I decided to be real… At least, with myself.
 That, of course, led me to be more authentic and transparent with others.
-These vows led me to explore meditation, to discover energy healing modalities, massage and nutrition, to consume volumes and volumes of self-help books and attend a plethora of workshops.
+These vows led me to explore meditation, to discover energy healing modalities, massage, and nutrition, to consume volumes and volumes of self-help books, and attend a plethora of workshops.
 Most importantly, I developed my own personal relationship with what I could only call Spirit.

-Now I am devoted to serving those who learned to shut down, hold back and hang on.
-I’ve noticed that even though it sometimes feels as if it might kill me or ruin my life to open up and face myself, it actually did just the opposite!
+Now, I am devoted to serving those who learned to shut down, hold back, and hang on.
+I’ve noticed that even though it sometimes feels as if it might kill me or ruin my life to open up and face myself, it actually does just the opposite!
 My life is now full of intimate, loving, honest relationships.

 My body is a pleasure to live in, as it has become welcoming and beautiful to me.
 My life purpose is continuously being fulfilled.
-My daughter is mature, physically and emotionally healthy and is deeply connected to herself and the earth.
+My daughter is mature, physically and emotionally healthy, and is deeply connected to herself and the earth.
 My grateful heart is regularly joyous and overflowing with love.
-My tears are more often tears of joy now.
+My tears are more often tears of joy.
 Now, I see myself in everyone.
-My experience of life is from a full-bodied, very creative, alive and sacred place.
+My experience of life is from a full-bodied, very creative, alive, and sacred place.

 Through 28 years of stubborn persistence, I’ve gained some incredibly useful, life-enhancing tools.
 I’ve learned to trust and honor my wise, beautiful body and to let feelings move as they occur.
 I feel peaceful and useful on a daily basis.
 My favorite quantum healing technique, EFT or Emotional Freedom Techniques, has demonstrably helped hundreds of thousands of people.